 - If you lose your pass, get a new one by visiting the website and signing up again.

-- Teachers CAN get passes to plan a life-changing field trip for their fourth-grade students.
+- Teachers CAN get passes for their students to plan a life-changing field trip for their fourth-grade students.

 What’s not included with the Every Kid Outdoors Pass?